thunkable/docs-thunkable-com/ios/components/data-storage/realtime-db.md

 #### Use Your Own Firebase Instance

-#### Step 1 Create an account with Firebase for free \(you can upgrade to a paid plan later\) and a new app project.
+#### Step 1 Create an account with Firebase for free \(you can upgrade to a paid plan later\) and create a new app project.
 In Database 'Rules', set "read" and "write" to 'true' \(they will be set to 'false' by default\).

 #### ![](/assets/firebase-ios-fig-6.png)